96boards/documentation/templates/board-template/hardware-docs/hardware-user-manual.md

 < A list of key features and components on the board >

-The Board-X Development Board is a 96Boards compliant community board based on MediaTek Board-X platform.The following table lists its key features:
+The Board-X Development Board is a 96Boards compliant community board based on XYZ Board-X platform.The following table lists its key features:

 < Please send the appropriate images to robert.wolff@linaro.org >